Healthy You - Every Day

 Care for your newborn

 You also will want to consider your baby’s health after delivery.
 “Most babies receive newborn care from pediatricians or family medicine physicians.
-However, if your baby has more complicated health concerns, you will want the reassurance of having a neonatal intensive care unit (NICU),” Flicker says.
+However, if your baby has more complicated health concerns, you will want the reassurance of having a neonatal intensive care unit (NICU),” Dr, Flicker says.

 Lehigh Valley Hospital (LVH)–Hazleton and LVH–Schuylkill have newborn nurseries for newborn care.
 Level II NICU care is offered at LVH–Muhlenberg, and Level III NICU care is available at LVH–Pocono.